bfren/docker-nginx-php/README.md

 [Docker Repository](https://hub.docker.com/r/bcgdesign/nginx-php)

 Nginx plus PHP (7.4.12) - no SSL support etc, designed to be used behind a proxy server.
+Minimal PHP packages are installed:

+* php7
+* php7-common
+* php7-fpm
+* php7-session

+Nginx is setup by default to run PHP in FPM mode.

 ## Ports